Rifatx990/mehedi_tailors_v1/README.md

 ```

 ### 3. Automated Startup
-The system is now fully automated.
+The system is now fully automated and uses ES Modules.
 Running the start command will:
 - Initialize the database schema (`database.sql`)
 - Seed default artisan data (`seeder.sql`)
 - Launch the API backend on `localhost:3001`